ko2m0/ko2m0/README.md

 - 💞️ I’m looking to collaborate on UX/IU & general Web DesignProjects.
 - 📫 How to reach me @kozmo_ on twitter

+A digital alchemist who blends art and technology to create user-centered and visually stunning websites.
+My passion for design, development, and user experience has driven me to create designs that are both beautiful and functional, with a focus on creating a seamless user experience.

 After more than ten years working as a Web/Graphic Designer/Developer in either private, public or foreign companies, I've come to enjoy sharing my skills within the IT field as either a creative UX/UI force or a Graphic-driven developer.
 I handle both fields with dominance and ease.